timruffles/chained-logger/README.md

 ### Inheritence

-Log-level is inherited from the neartest parent logger with a log-level set.
+Log-level and console are inherited from the neartest parent logger with a log-level set.
 To create a child logger use `logger.create()`.

 ```javascript
 var log = require("chained-logger");